-Why is type 2 collagen good for skin?
+Why is this collagen good for the skin?
 One reason is because it helps to support healthy cartilage, which is found under the skin of your nose, ears and elsewhere and gives your skin its structure and shape.

 It also contains amino acids that stimulate cells in the skin and help with the natural growth and repair process.
 And not only can collagen type 2 support your skin, but also the health of your hair and nails, too.

 3. Supports a Healthy Gut

 Amino acids found within collagen type 2 help support maintenance of tissues that form the gastrointestinal tract.
 This can support an overall healthy gut.